 The salaries of Charles University employees are based on the Internal Salary Regulation of Charles University.
 Employees are placed into wage categories according to their job description as follows: Academic member of staff I-4, Researcher I-3, Lecturer I-2, and Other employees I-8.
 In extraordinary cases contractual wages may be arranged in extraordinary cases.

 Academic members of staff, and in certain cases, also other employees are selected using an open and transparent hiring procedure based on an assessment of merits set out in the Competitive Hiring Process Code.
+More details about the hiring process and the list of open vacancies are published on Career at CU website.

 Based on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, research institutions throughout Europe implement the Human Resources Strategy for Researchers (HRS4R).
 Successful institutions receive from the European Commission “HR Excellence in Research", i.e. the HR Award.
 Charles University received this prestigious award in February 2019, and its goal is to continually improve working conditions and retain the certificate.